mohpais/laravel-vue-template/README.md

 DB_USERNAME=YOUR_DB_USERNAME
 DB_PASSWORD=YOUR_DB_PASSWORD
 ```
-7. Migrate the database using this command:
+8. Migrate the database using this command:
 ```
 php artisan migrate
 ```
-8. Then generate JWT secret key like:
+9. Then generate JWT secret key like:
 ```
 php artisan jwt:secret
 ```
-9. Running
+10. Running laravel and vue with seperate 2 terminal
 ```
 php artisan serve
+npm run dev
 ```